Top 13 Venture Capital Firms Investing in AgTech Startups

 Image of Capria Ventures - Top VCs in AgTech

-Capria Ventures is a venture capital firm that specializes in the Global South, backing companies that apply Generative AI to solve major challenges.
-They invest across a range of industries, including AgTech, FinTech, and EdTech.
+Capria Ventures is a venture capital firm that specializes in the Global South, investing in applied Generative AI to address significant market needs.
+They partner with founders in emerging economies to build and scale impactful companies.

 • Investment stages: Seed, early-stage, and late-stage venture

-• Industries of focus: AgTech, AI, EdTech, FinTech, Impact Investing, SaaS
+• Industries of focus: AgTech, Artificial Intelligence (AI), EdTech, FinTech, Impact Investing, SaaS

 • Founded: 2012